brightpuddle/requery/README.md

 #### Renamed:
 ```
---klass is now --class
+--klass
 ```
-Most likely a name clash in Python and is a non-issue for this tool.
+This was renamed to `--class` for consistency.

 #### Unique to requery: